 Aid to individuals will be handled through nonprofit organizations in our region with established processes for determining need.
 If you need assistance finding food, paying housing bills, accessing childcare, or other essential services, please call 2-1-1.

-During Phase One, priority will be given to nonprofits that are providing direct assistance to vulnerable individuals and families impacted by COVID-19.
+Priority will be given to nonprofits that are providing direct assistance to vulnerable individuals and families impacted by COVID-19.
 Such assistance may include the provision of food and hygiene supplies, housing, childcare, and/or health services.
-All grants in phase one will be related to the increased demand due to COVID-19 and the Safer-at-Home Order.
-The immediate priority is emergency relief and support.
-We will consider additional requests as the weeks unfold and as funds are available.
+Grants will provide relief to nonprofits experiencing increased demand due to COVID-19 and providing assistance to those disproportionately affected by the pandemic and economic crisis.

-Phase One includes proactively identifying potential grant recipients and using input, guidance, and research from organizations and others in the community to make grant decisions.
-In order to move resources quickly and not further burden nonprofit organizations, there will not be a formal application process for Phase One.
-Agencies providing immediate basic needs relief are encouraged to email Amy Putzer at [email protected] to share their needs so they can be considered during the granting process.
+The grant team will accept requests for grant support as well as proactively identify potential grant recipients using input, guidance, and research from organizations and others in the community to make grant decisions.
+In order to move resources quickly and not further burden nonprofit organizations, there will not be a formal application process.
+Agencies seeking funding are encouraged to email Amy Putzer at [email protected] to share their needs so they can be considered during the granting process.